 - British Columbia, Canada.
 According to Economic Impacts of the B.C.
-Recycling Regulation (PDF, file size unknown), 2008, the total employment generated directly by stewardship management, including recycling activities, is estimated to be about 1,600 full-time equivalents (FTEs).
+Recycling Regulation (PDF,2.5 MB), 2008, the total employment generated directly by stewardship management, including recycling activities, is estimated to be about 1,600 full-time equivalents (FTEs).
 That number grows to about 2,100 FTEs when indirect job creation associated with the stewardship and recycling activities is included.

 - France.
 According to a 2004 OECD report, France employs 10,000 people for their packaging program.